-2Peano, G. "Arithmetices principia nova methodo exposita".
+Already Peano developed number theory axiomatically.2 Hilbert now 2 Peano, G. "Arithmetices principia nova methodo exposita."
 (Torino 1889.)
-The introduction of recursive definitions is here not immaculate [einwandfrei]; the proof [Nachweis] of the solvability of the recursive equations is missing.
+The introduction of recursive definitions is here not unobjectionable; the proof of the solvability of the recursion equations is missing.
 Such a proof was provided already by Dedekind in his essay "Was sind und was sollen die Zahlen" (Braunschweig 1887).
-To introduce the recursive functions beginning with Peano's axioms it is best to proceed by first proving the solvability of the recursive equations for the sum after L. Kalmár by an induction conclusion [?
-Induktionsschluß] after the argument of the parameter [?
-Parameterargument], then defining the concept "less" with the help of the sum, and after this using Dedekind's consideration [Uberlegung] for the general recursive definition.
-This procedure is displayed [? dargestellt] in Landau's textbook "Grundlagen der Analysis" (Leipzig 1930).
-Admittedly [allerdings] here the concept of function is used.
-If one wants to avoid it, the recursive equations of the sum and product have to be introduced as axioms.
-The proof of the general solvability of recursive equations follows then by a method [Verfahren] by K. Gödel (cf. "Über formal unentscheidbare Sätze" [Mh.
+If one bases the introduction of recursive functions on Peano's axioms, it is best to proceed by first proving the solvability of the recursion equations for the sum following L. Kalmár by induction on the parameter argument, then defining the concept "less than" with the help of the sum, and finally using Dedekind's consideration for the general recursive definition.
+This procedure is presented in Landau's textbook "Grundlagen der Analysis" (Leipzig 1930).
+Admittedly here the concept of function is used.
+If one wants to avoid it, the recursion sets up an axiom system for analysis, by which the system of real number is characterized as a real Archimedean field which cannot be extended to a more extensive field of the same kind.

+A few illustrative remarks about dependencies follow the enumeration of the axioms.
+In particular it is mentioned that the law of commutativity of multiplication can be deduced from the remaining properties of a field and the order properties with the help of the Archimedean axiom, but not without it.

+The requirement of the non-extendibility is formulated by the "axiom of completeness."
+This axiom has the advantage of conciseness; however, its logical structure is complicated.
+In addition it is not immediately apparent from it that it expresses a demand of continuity.
+If $||^{198}$ one wants, instead of this axiom, one that clearly has the character of a demand of continuity and on the other hand does not already include the requirement of the Archimedean axiom, it is recommended to take Cantor's axiom of continuity, which says that if there is a series of intervals such that every interval includes the following one, then there is a point which belongs to every interval.
+(The formulation of this axiom requires the previous introduction of the concept of number series).3 equations of the sum and product have to be introduced as axioms.
+The proof of the general solvability of recursion equations follows then by a method by K. Gödel (cf. "Über formal unentscheidbare Sätze ..."
+[Mh.
 Math.
 Physik, Bd.
 38 Heft 1 (1931)], and also Hilbert-Bernays Grundlagen der Mathematik Bd.
 1 (Berlin 1934) p.
 412 ff.)

-number is characterized as a real Archimedean field which cannot be extended to a more extensive [umfassenderen] field of the same kind.

-A few exemplary [beispielsweise] remarks about dependencies follow the enumeration [Aufzählung] of the axioms.
-In particular it is mentioned that the law of commutativity of multiplication can be deduced from the remaining properties of a field [Körpereigenschaften] and the order properties [Ordnungseigenschaften] with the help of the Archimedean axiom, but not without it.

-The requirement [Forderung] of the non-extendibility [Nichterweiterbarkeit] is formulated by the "axiom of completeness".
-This axiom has the advantage of conciseness [Prägnanz]; however, its logical structure is complicated.
-In addition it is not immediately apparent [unmittelbar ersichtlich] from it [an ihm] that it expresses a demand of continuity [Stetigkeitsforderung].
-If one wants, instead of this axiom, such a one that clearly has the character of a demand of continuity [Stetigkeitsforderung] and on the other hand does not include the requirement of the Archimedean axiom, it is recommended to take Cantor's axiom of continuity, which says that if there is a series [Folge] of intervals such that every interval includes [umschließt] the following one, then there is a point which belongs [angehört] to every interval.
-(The formulation [Aufstellung] of this axiom requires the previous introduction of the concept of number series [Zahlenfolge])3.